How much will my case cost?

 Finally, you will have some choices to make throughout the case.
 When you are asked a question in discovery, your decision on whether to answer fully and completely on the first request will have an impact on how much the case costs.
 If you are in a county with associate judges, your decision on whether to appeal the associate judge’s ruling or not will determine whether another hearing is needed.
 Deciding to appeal may be the right decision, but it will mean preparation for and conducting another hearing – which leads to more attorneys’ fees.

-So, why can’t your lawyer tell you how much the case is going to cost?
+So, why can’t your lawyer tell you how much your divorce will cost in Southlake or throughout Texas?
 Because neither you nor your attorney knows what the future holds.
 Neither of you knows how much time your attorney is going to have to spend dealing with your case, and without that information, there is no way to know.

 There are things you can do to save money.